rahulhegde99/Online-Crime-Management/README.md

  - [x] Credits page

 ## ISSUES ##
- - Redirecting back and forth between login and registration pages is not secure
+ - Redirecting back and forth between login and registration pages is not secure.

- ## TODO ##
-  - [ ] Triggers and stored procedures
-  - [ ] Better graphics

  ## INSTRUCTIONS ##
   1. Download PHP 5